cameronmore/CCOExtensions/README.md

-# CCO_Extensions
+# CCO Extensions
-Extension Modules from the Common Core Ontologies
+Extension Modules from the Common Core Ontologies, created by Cameron More, unless otherwise stated, and openly free to use by anybody for anything.

 ## Vehicle Manufacturing Extension